Ximena Navarrete: Early life

 Navarrete was born and raised in Guadalajara, the capital city of Jalisco, Mexico to a middle-class family.
-She is one of two children, born to Carlos Navarrete a dentist and Gabriela Rosette, a house wife.
+She is one of two children, born to Carlos Navarrete, a dentist, and Gabriela Rosette, a housewife.
 She has one younger sister.
 She began modeling locally at the age of sixteen, and studied nutrition at the Valle de Atemajac University, prior to taking part in the world pageant.
 In 2012, Ximena accepted to be part of a genetic study, her maternal lineage is haplogroup J.

 Pageantry

 Nuestra Belleza México 2009

 Navarrete was crowned Nuestra Belleza Jalisco on July 16, 2009 in her hometown, and subsequently won the national title of Nuestra Belleza México as well, besting thirty-three other contestants during the 16th edition of that event, held September 20, 2009 in Mérida, Yucatán.
 That night, Navarrete became the second consecutive winner from Jalisco, following Karla Carrillo, the outgoing titleholder and a close friend who encouraged her to participate in the pageant.